hallison/hallison/README.md

 ## I'm Hallison Batista!

-:computer: I am Developer, Web Developer, Software Engineer, ex-frontend lover.
+I have been an IT professional since 1999 and a software developer since 2005.
+Okay, I am a web developer, software engineer and former frontend lover (before 2010, everything was simple).

-:house_with_garden: I am from Brazil, born and living in Manaus (Amazonas).
-I am the father of two boys.
+I am from Brazil, born and living in Manaus (Amazonas).
+Father of two boys.

-:books: I am currently learning everything, but I love job with Ruby, NodeJS, Go.
+I am currently learning everything, but I love job with Ruby, NodeJS, Go.

-:outbox_tray: 2024 Goals: skills back-end🚀
+2025 Goals: survive!

 ## About me